 Visby Medical has announced that its instrument-free Reverse Transcription (RT)-Polymerase Chain Reaction (PCR) COVID-19 test was granted Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA) for testing pooled patient samples in high-complexity Clinical Laboratory Improvement Amendments (CLIA)-certified laboratories.
-This authorization extends the previous EUA for single patient sample testing at the point of care.
+This authorization for the pooled COVID-19 RT-PCR test extends the previous EUA for single patient sample testing at the point of care.
 Furthermore, this validates the flexibility and adaptability of the Visby Medical innovative, palm-sized PCR technology by expanding its proven capabilities from individual, single-use testing to pooled testing of up to five patient samples at once.

 According to the U.S. Centers for Disease Control and Prevention (CDC), more than 32 million COVID-19 tests have been performed in the U.S. alone over the past month.1 Pooling patient samples with the Visby test can help increase overall lab testing capacity without additional tools or resources, while maintaining both accuracy and speed by returning results in less than 30 minutes.